-Like the other services, you can add a new post directly from the calendar view by clicking on the little plus button for each date.
+Like the other services, you can add a new post directly from the calendar view by clicking on each date’s little plus button.

 Finally, there’s a Bulk Upload option if you want to add multiple media files at one time.

 #4.
 Sprout Social for Instagram Scheduling